midnqp/midnqp/README.md

 ## I've been building...

 - **`DarisOne`** The one-stop merged-information StackOverFlow, built in Nodejs.
 One perfect answer to your question/topic with all you need to know.
-- **`alhamd-vanilla`** Specifications for building hyper-performant & long-term-maintainable Node.js architectures.
-- **`lib-cpythonbuiltins`** Builtins of Python3.x implemented in C. Blazing-fast performance with unsophisticated codebase now in C.
 - **`alhamd-js`** Tooling for alhamd-vanilla, to develop web infrastructures in a remarkably short amount of time.
 Totally eliminates the "Model" part of the MVC architecture.
+- **`alhamd-vanilla`** Specifications for building hyper-performant & long-term-maintainable Node.js architectures.
+- **`stessi`** Provided images containing texts, outputs audio of the text.
+Multiple languages are supported.
+Portable.
+Browser-based graphical user interface.

 - **`alhamd-linux`** A bootable operating system living upon a simple-most minimal layer over a minified compilation of the Linux kernel.
+- **`lib-cpythonbuiltins`** Builtins of Python3.x implemented in C. Blazing-fast performance with unsophisticated codebase now in C.
+- **`d-assist`** Commandline utility, which self-documents and parses args.
+For example, to execute frequently-used commands.